 Another thing we can help you do to control the cost of counseling is work with you to determine the frequency of which you come in to meet with your counselor.
 We do recommend that in the beginning you budget for at least 3-4 consecutive weekly sessions as this gets the ball rolling on the progress you’re hoping to make and helps you to start seeing change more quickly, which encourages you to continue your work and progress.
 However, once that change starts happening, we can usually start to back off to bi-weekly (or fewer) sessions.
 In these situations your counselor will usually give you homework to do during your off weeks so you keep making progress in the direction of your goals.
 This allows you to help keep the cost of counseling in a range that’s reasonable for your budget but keeps you moving in the right direction.
 Just remember, though, that a lot of this is dependent on YOU.
 Your counselor could be world-renowned at what he/she does, but if you’re not in it to make a change, then the progress will be slow-going and likely painful.
 Keeping an open mind and heart during the counseling process, being willing to admit to whatever “stuff” you’re bringing with you, having a true desire to change—THAT is what’s going to really help move the counseling process along and bring your time in therapy to a quicker, more affordable, and more satisfying end.

 I could go on about how the tangible cost of counseling can really be negated when compared to the personal growth most people experience when they truly pour themselves into the counseling process (I’m hearing a MasterCard ad in my head: “Cost of counseling: $95.
 Personal growth and a better understanding of who you are and why you do what you do and how that effects your life and the people in it: Priceless”) but like I mentioned before, that’s for another blog.
 Today what I hope you hear me saying is that we don’t want cost to be a barrier to you if you’re considering counseling.
+If you’ve found yourself asking the question, “is Christian counseling expensive?”
+I hope you now know the truth–it doesn’t have to be!
 Call me.
 Let’s talk further and see what we can’t work out.
 I promise you, it’ll be worth it in the end.